Mitchellpkt/OperatorAware/README.md

 -  etc

 ## Example
 Caller reports: **"My neighbor shot my leg, It's bleeding everywhere!
-He didn't mean to fire the gun"**
+He didn't mean to shoot the gun"**

 OperatorAware uses the words {"shot", "bleeding", "gun"} to identify that this is a **medical emergency involving a weapon.**